Skip to contents

 We can quickly plot it with

-We can tidy our q matrix, and attach the population and id data from our original gen_tibble, returning it in a format which is suitable for plotting:
+We can tidy our q matrix into a tibble, returning it in a format which is suitable for plotting:

 tidy_q <- tidy(q_mat, anole_gt)